Ula-Nawrot/Travel-App/README.md

 ## Description

 ### User story description
-the feature/function to be developed from a user perspective
+_the feature/function to be developed from a user perspective_

 As a user, I would like to have list of hotels in a chosen place, so I can book a hotel.

+### Persona

+You can find persona in gitHub repository in folder images for ReadME

 ### Acceptance Criteria
-the minimum conditions the solution must meet for the end user to accept the solution
+_the minimum conditions the solution must meet for the end user to accept the solution_

 - Enable user to choose a place
 - Enable user to choose a date from-to